mumble-voip/mumble/docs/user-guides/userguide_macos.md

 ### Start

 The Mumble Server should be run from the command line, so start a shell (command prompt) and go to wherever you installed Mumble.
-Run murmur with:
+Run the Mumble Server with:

 ```
 murmurd [-supw <password>] [-ini <inifile>] [-fg] [v]